 “We’re so glad to be back with Heritage Festival 2021, where all can slow their steps and enjoy a walk back in time,” said Miriam Zimmerman, Vice President of the Montcalm Heritage Village volunteer group.

-The opening ceremony is Aug.
-2 at 10 a.m. at the gazebo, followed by the Montcalm County Commission on Aging Senior Fest from 10 a.m. to 2 p.m. in Heritage Village.
-Special events include lunch, drawings, door prizes, free blood pressure checks sponsored by Metron of Greenville and a scavenger hunt.
-Transportation is provided from the parking area.
+The opening ceremony will take place on Thursday, Aug.
+5, at 10 a.m. at the gazebo.
+Following the ceremony, the Montcalm County Commission on Aging Senior Fest will take place until 2 p.m.
+Special events include lunch, drawings, door prizes, and free blood pressure checks sponsored by Metron of Greenville.
+Golf carts will be available to transport two visitors at a time from the parking area.

-Several activities and displays are available all three days, including historical displays in Heritage Village buildings, live music, an antique tractor display, children’s activities, ironwork demonstrations in the Blacksmith Shop, a display of a railroad speeder and equipment, demonstrations by the American Mountain Men, a Civil War Encampment, craft demonstrations, an ice cream parlor and dairy equipment display, antique small engine displays, steam engine display and demonstrations, cake walks and more.
+Several activities and displays are available all three days, including historical displays in the village buildings, live entertainment at the gazebo, a quilt show, children’s activities, cake walks, a Civil War encampment, crafts for sale, an ice cream parlor and dairy equipment display, antique small engine displays, print shop displays and more.

 The festival runs from 10 a.m. to 4 p.m. daily.
 All events are free unless otherwise noted.

-For a complete schedule of events or for more information about Montcalm Heritage Village, visit www.montcalm.edu/heritage-festival.
+For a complete schedule of events or or more information about Montcalm Heritage Village, visit montcalm.edu/heritage-festival.